Many of you may be asking how does discard show up in a recipe? It is part of the process of making a starter.Jump to Recipe

 - 2 Whole Eggs beaten

-Begin by blooming the yeast with the warm milk and the honey.
+Begin by blooming the yeast with the sourdough starter and the honey.
 This will take 10 minutes.

 Meanwhile, combine all the dry ingredients in a big bowl.

-Next, place all the wet ingredients in a stand mixer and mix for 2 minutes until well combined.
+Next, place the remaining wet ingredients in a stand mixer and mix for 2 minutes until well combined.

-Slowly, add in the dry ingredients into the wet ingredients in 3 steps.
+Slowly, alternate adding in the dry ingredients and ginger ale into the wet ingredients in 3 steps.
 Mix after each addition.
 The dough should be more dough like than batter like.
-Once formed, cover and put in a warm place to proof for 2 hours.
+Once formed, cover and put in a warm place covered with oiled plastic wrap to proof for 2 hours.
 Pour the dough on the counter and knead for 1 – 2 minutes with dough scraper.
 Put on an oiled and lightly floured piece of parchment paper, and place in a bowl for the final proofing.
 This step will take 30 – 60 minutes.

 Before placing in a 350 degree oven, dust the top with flour and a little oil.
-You can make a design on your bread by making some slits using a serrated knife.
+Take the dough out with the parchment paper and place on a cooking stone.
 Cook for 60 minutes.
 Using a thermometer, test to see that your bread has an internal temperature of 205 – 210 degrees.
 Let completely cool before slicing.

 Serve and enjoy!